My Rome Story – Dirty, Crowded & Feeling Unsafe

 Whilst waiting at the bus station, I have to admit, I was glad to be leaving Rome.

-I am happy that I have been the city and seen the main sights, but it is not a place that I would want to go back to and visit again anytime soon.
+I am happy that I have been to the city and seen the main sights, but it is not a place that I would want to go back to and visit again anytime soon.

 Everyone has different experiences and opinions of places.
 I know some people who absolutely love Rome, but sadly I didn’t.
 And since this was my first taste of Italy, I was hoping that my next stop, Florence, wasn’t going to be the same.